 Religious people claim that it’s just the fundamentalists of each religion that cause problems.
 But there’s got to be something wrong with the religion itself if those who strictly adhere to its most fundamental principles are violent bigots and sexists. — David G. Mcafee

 These religions have splintered into thousands of separate sects.
 Each sect believing they alone are “right.”
 And, because everyone else is wrong, this provides the basis to act, to protect their doctrine.
-If you ascribe to one of the versions of the Abrahamic traditions the following list of tactics should be illuminating.
+If you are a follower of one of the Abrahamic traditions (3), the following list of tactics should be illuminating.

 Avoiding Group Hypnosis

-If you find yourself subject to any of the following characteristics, you are exposing yourself to these tactics.
+If you find yourself subject to any of the following characteristics, you expose yourself to these tactics.
 The only way to avoid them is the recognize how this manipulation manifests.
 Remove yourself from the exposure.

-The easiest way is to avoid the sources of it, to begin with.
-The main source is Western organized religion.
-We see this manifest in violent behaviors of extremists.
+The easiest way is to avoid being manipulated is to avoid the source.
+The main sources are the Abrahamic religions.
+We see this manifest in the violent behaviors of extremists.

 Membership in the group makes you special, a “chosen one.”
 Membership in the group centers on belief in an imaginary friend.
-And this membership empowers the group to protect the solidarity of the dogma of the group.
-They are often provoked to use violence in order to protect these beliefs.
+And this membership empowers the group to protect the solidarity of the group’s dogma.
+They are often provoked to use violence to protect these beliefs.
 Everyone outside the group become enemies of the group by default.
 This provides plenty of adversaries on which to project hatred.
 Many religions and political movements capitalize on this feature.